Commodity Trading

 Trade commodities in confidence

-We’re fully regulated by ASIC in Australia.
-We have a duty to all our clients to hold ourselves to the highest standards.
+We’re licensed to provide financial services in Australia: AFSL 412871ABN 61 143 678 719.
+We have a duty to our clients to hold ourselves to the highest standards.

 Access automated commodity trading

-Download and use ready-made scripts and expert advisors or create a custom indicator or script based on your own strategy when it comes to investing in a commodity.
+You have the choice to download and use ready-made scripts and expert advisors or create a custom indicator or script, based on your very own commodity trading strategy.

 Access anytime, anywhere

-Access commodity trading online via the desktop, web-based or mobile version of the MT4, MT5 and TickTrader trading platform.
+via the desktop, web-based or mobile version of the FXOpen suite of trading platforms.

 50+ built-in indicators and graphic tools for technical analysis, quotes history centre, strategy tester and news, all designed to help you increase your commodity trading knowledge.